hershey806/astronomy-projects-with-python/Exoplanet Habitability/README.md

-### Add brief research paper, add sources, add more info about each file in project ###
+### Add brief research paper, add sources, add info abt figures ###

-### add link to dataset, note that it might not yield same results bc it gets updated, explain that its too big to put in github ###

 ## Introduction

 In this project, I analyzed a large database of exoplanets to determine what characteristics of an exoplanet favor habitability.
-To do this, I calculated each exoplanets' host star’s bolometric luminosity to determine the inner and outer bounds of its Circumstellar Habitable Zone (CHZ) and see if the exoplanet was within it.
+To do this, I first calculated each exoplanet's host star’s bolometric luminosity.
+I then used the bolometric luminosity to determine the inner and outer bounds of each host star's Circumstellar Habitable Zone (CHZ).
+Then, I checked each exoplanet to see if its average orbiting distance was within the CHZ of its host star.
 If it was, I deemed the exoplanet to be habitable.
-I then analyzed several key attributes of the habitable exoplanets visually using histograms, which can be seen in the figures directory.
+I then analyzed several key attributes of the habitable exoplanets visually using histograms.
+Using the histograms, I was able to either support or reject my initial hypothesis about the characteristics of habitable exoplanets.

+To learn more about my methodology and the theoretical aspect of project, please see ***ADD TITLE OF PDF HERE***.

+For more information about my code, I highly recommend looking at the ***CHZ_code.py*** file.
+I added comments to explain each step of the process.

+For more information about how I created the histograms, please see the ***Charts.ipynb*** notebook.

 ## Data

+The main source of data for this research project was the NASA Exoplanet Archive: ***link***.
+I was not able to put the dataset in Github because it was too large.
+However, if you do download the dataset and run my code on it, please note that you may get slightly different results because the dataset is regularly updated, and the results I obtained were from the July 2022 version of the dataset.

+***full_dataset_with_habitability.csv*** contains the entire dataset with the columns added from my code (the last 6 columns: Standard Absolute Magnitude, Bolometric Magnitude, Bolometric Luminosity, Inner CHZ Bound, Outer CHZ Bound, and Habitability).

+***habitable_exoplanets.csv*** contains solely the names of the 55 exoplanets deemed to be habitable by my code.

+***habitable_exoplanets_data.csv*** shows the dataset with all the columns but only for the 55 exoplanets deemed to be habitable.
+This file was the file I used to generate the histograms in ***Charts.ipynb***.

 ## Results